EdsonSaldivar/no_market_injections/README.md

 - **ExpressJS:** 4.19.2
 - **MongoDB:** 6.8
 - **Nodemon:** 3.1.4
+- **jsonwebtoken:** 9.0.2

 ## Requirements

 - NodeJS 20.0 or higher
 - MongoDB 6.8
+- Jsonwebtoken 9.0 or higher
+- Nodemon 3.0 or higher
+- ExpressJS 4.0 or higher

 ## Installation and Execution